 Flame of the Forest, India

 Just a short drive from Kanha National Park in central India lies Flame of the Forest, a small property made up of just four cottages.
-For nature-lovers, this is a fantastic option: safaris are guided by an expert naturalist and the very accommodation is immersed in wilderness.
+For nature-lovers, this is a fantastic option: safaris are guided by an expert naturalist and the very accommodation is immersed in the wilderness.
 The lodge works closely with National Park conservationists and also runs outreach projects with local communities.
 Your stay here will be holistic and peaceful, marked by spotting animals and eating locally-grown meals by campfire under the stars.

 Jeeva Beloam, Indonesia